-Colleges and universities use Effie case studies in their courses, and Collegiate Effie participants learn how to write their own effective submissions by learning from yours.
+Colleges and universities use Effie case studies in their courses.

-Showcasing your team’s success in achieving one of the top marketing honors of the year.
+Showcasing your team’s success in achieving one of the top marketing honours of the year.

 Effie wins help attract new talent, prove the importance of marketing in business, and strengthen agency-client relationships.